x64abu/iran-proxy-rules/README.md

 This can differ depending on which tool you use. **Please check [this guide](https://bootmortis.github.io/iran-hosted-domains/)** for more information about each client.

-## Clients

-The client guides have been moved to [https://bootmortis.github.io/iran-hosted-domains](https://bootmortis.github.io/iran-hosted-domains/).
-You can find the updated guides and instructions for your clients there.

 ## Categories